FakeItEasy/FakeItEasy/how_to_build.md

 ### Building only a subset of the supported target frameworks

-FakeItEasy targets multiple versions of .NET (.NET Framework 4.5, .NET Standard 2.0 and 2.1), and the tests also run on multiple frameworks (.NET Framework 4.6.1 and several versions of .NET Core).
+FakeItEasy targets multiple versions of .NET (.NET Framework 4.5, .NET Standard 2.0 and 2.1, .NET 5.0), and the tests also run on multiple frameworks (.NET Framework 4.6.1, .NET Core 2.1 and 3.1, .NET 5.0).
 A consequence is that a full build can take a significant amount of time.
 When working on the code, you might want a faster feedback loop.
 To this end, FakeItEasy's build infrastructure has the concept of "build profiles", which makes it possible to build only a subset of all the target frameworks supported by FakeItEasy.
 The following profiles are
 available:

-* `full`: the default profile on Windows, builds all supported target frameworks
+* `full`: the default profile, builds all supported target frameworks supported on the current platform
 * `net45`: builds only the .NET Framework 4.5 target framework
 * `netcore2.1`: builds only .NET Core 2.1 / .NET Standard 2.0 target frameworks
 * `netcore3.1`: builds only .NET Core 3.1 / .NET Standard 2.1 target frameworks
-* `net5.0`: builds only .NET 5.0 target frameworks
+* `net5.0`: builds only the .NET 5.0 target framework
-* `netcoreall`: the default profile on non-Windows OSes, builds all supported .NET Core / .NET Standard target frameworks

 In order to select a profile, create a `FakeItEasy.user.props` file at the root of the repository by running